Skip to main content

 Figure \(\PageIndex{10}\) shows an interactive iCn3D model of the rat enoyl-CoA hydratase in complex with hexadienoyl-CoA (1MJ3)

-Only one subunit of the biological hexamer is shown for clarity.
+For clarity, only one subunit of the biological hexamer is shown.
 Two glutamic acids (141 and 164) appear to activate a water molecule for the hydration reaction.
-Alanine 98 and Gly 141 appear also to be situated in an oxyanion hole which stabilizes the transition state and intermediate.
+Alanine 98 and Gly 141 are also in the oxyanion hole, stabilizing the transition state and intermediate.

 The addition of the water is syn since the proton and OH group are added to the same size of the double bond.
 The glycine amide NH provides a strong hydrogen bond to the carbonyl of the substrate, hexadienoyl-CoA, helping to polarize the ene-one.
 The substrate trans-2-crotonyl-CoA is converted to the 3(S) alcohol instead of the 3(R) alcohol by a huge factor.
-Both the cis and trans isomers of a substrate analog (hexadienoyl-CoA) can bind to the enzyme, but only the cis isomer is polarized.
-Since the transition state is polarized as well, it would appear the bound cis isomer is strained and destabilized, suggesting that its binding is an example of transition state binding catalysis.
+The cis and trans isomers of a substrate analog (hexadienoyl-CoA) can bind to the enzyme, but only the cis isomer is polarized.
+Since the transition state is polarized as well, the bound cis isomer is also strained and destabilized, suggesting that its binding is an example of transition-state binding catalysis.

 Step 3.
 Beta-hydroxyl acyl CoA dehydrogenase

 After the addition of the OH on C3 (beta) OH during the hydration reaction, the resulting ROH is oxidized to a ketone, β-ketoacyl-CoA, by the oxidizing agent NAD+ using the enzyme β-hydroxyl acyl CoA dehydrogenase.
-The resulting NADH is reoxidized to NAD+ through the mitochondrial electron transport chain, which leads to the formation of 2.5 molecules of ATP for each NADH.
+The resulting NADH is reoxidized to NAD+ through the mitochondrial electron transport chain, ultimately leading to 2.5 molecules of ATP for each NADH.
 Figure \(\PageIndex{11}\) shows a plausible mechanism for the beta-hydroxyl acyl CoA dehydrogenase-catalyzed reaction.

 Figure \(\PageIndex{11}\): Mechanism for production of β-ketoacyl-CoASH by beta-hydroxyl acyl CoA dehydrogenase

-His 158 acts as a general base.
-Glu 170 increases the basicity of His 158.
+His 158 acts as a general base, and Glu 170 increases its basicity.
 The other group is involved in H-bond and electronic stabilization interactions.

 Step 4.
 Acetyl-CoA acetyltransferase, mitochondrial - ACAT1 (also called 3-ketoacyl-CoA thiolase)

 The final step in the beta-oxidation pathway involves cleavage of the bond between the alpha and beta carbon by CoASH.
-This step is catalyzed by beta-keto thiolase and is a thiolytic (as opposed to cleavage by water - a hydrolysis) reaction.
-The reaction produces one molecule of acetyl CoA and a fatty acyl CoA that is two carbons shorter.
-The process repeats until the even chain fatty acid is completely converted into acetyl CoA.
-The activity of the enzyme is reversible and it can also catalyze the Claisen condensation of two acetyl-CoA molecules into acetoacetyl-CoA, as we will see in the synthesis of ketone bodies in the next chapter section.
+This step is catalyzed by beta-keto thiolase and is a thiolytic reaction (as opposed to cleavage by water, a hydrolysis reaction).
+The reaction produces one molecule of acetyl-CoA and a fatty acyl-CoA that is two carbons shorter.
+The process repeats until the even-chain fatty acid is completely converted into acetyl-CoA.
+The enzyme's activity is reversible, and it can also catalyze the Claisen condensation of two acetyl-CoA molecules into acetoacetyl-CoA, as we will see in the synthesis of ketone bodies in the next chapter section.

-The reaction starts with the acylation reaction of the nucleophilic Cys 89 with the carbonyl at the 3-oxoacyl-CoA, with the concomitant release of acetyl-CoA.
+The reaction begins with the acylation of the nucleophilic Cys 89 by the carbonyl group of the 3-oxoacyl-CoA, accompanied by the concomitant release of acetyl-CoA.
 This forms a Cys 89-acyl covalent intermediate.
 In the next step, Cys 378 acts as a general base to facilitate the nucleophilic attack of free CoASH on the acyl-intermediate.
-His 348 acting as a general acid protonates the thiolate leaving group.
+His 348 acts as a general acid and protonates the thiolate leaving group.
 The amino acids (Cys89, Cys378, and His348) are generally conserved in thiolases (Bhaskar et al. 2020).
-Kinetically this mechanism is a ping-pong reaction.
+Kinetically, this mechanism is a ping-pong reaction.
 A reaction mechanism is shown in Figure \(\PageIndex{12}\).

 Figure \(\PageIndex{12}\): Reaction mechanism for mitochodrial acetyl-CoA acetyltransferase (ACAT1, thiolase T1)